FAQs for current students

 A: This is a common misconception.
 There is no such thing as a "pre-med" major in our school.
 Theoretically, you can be an English major and still apply for medical school.
 All you really need is the minimum course requirements (Chem 112, 113, 232, 233 with labs, Biol 141-142 with labs, Phys 120-121 with labs, Math 114, and a year of English Literature).
-It just so happens that the Biology major requires these courses as part of the degree.
+It just so happens that the Neuroscience major includes these courses as part of the degree.
 However, if you can take these courses within the credits of an English major, then you can apply for medical school.

-Bear in mind that while the above is true, the Biology major provides much of the necessary training for critical thinking, discipline, and work ethic needed for advanced study (such as medical school).
+Bear in mind that while the above is true, the major provides much of the necessary training for critical thinking, discipline, and work ethic needed for advanced study (such as medical school).
 Courses do not only teach you content; they also teach you thought process, analysis, and integration.

 Q: Speaking of "Pre-Med", how do I find out which courses will help me prepare for the MCATs?